How artificial intelligence can be used to identify solar panel defects

 For example, if you are running a computer vision algorithm to identify solar panel defects, you are engaging in AI, ML, and CV.
 In contrast, if you are translating words from English to Spanish using an algorithm, that is more likely to be AI or ML, not CV.

-Most AI inspection projects in the solar panel industry are typically computer vision (CV) initiatives.
+Most AI inspection projects in the solar panel industry are typically CV initiatives.
 This means that an algorithm uses images to identify solar panel defects.

 The use of AI and CV in solar panel inspection is relatively novel.
 Traditionally, solar farm operators would use a team of workers to manually inspect solar panels for defects.
 This process is slow, expensive, and not very accurate.
 Every solar farm operator knows that maintenance visits are extremely expensive, and are simply not feasible to perform daily for an entire solar deployment.